mergesort/Boutique/README.md

 }
 ```

 That's it, that's really it.
-It's hard to believe that now your app can update its state in real time with full offline storage thanks to only one line of code. `@Stored(in: Store.imagesStore) var images`
+This technique scales very well, and sharing this data across many views is exactly how Boutique scales from simple to complex apps without adding API complexity.
+It's hard to believe that now your app can update its state in real time with full offline storage thanks to only one line of code. `@Stored(in: .imagesStore) var images`

 ---

-⁵ (If you'd prefer to decouple the store from your view model, controller, or manager object, you can inject stores into the object like this.)
+⁴ (If you'd prefer to decouple the store from your view model, controller, or manager object, you can inject stores into the object like this.)

 ```swift
 final class ImagesController: ObservableObject {